Archive for the ‘Uncategorized’ Category

 Thoughts triggered while rereading Patricia Ryan Madson’s delightful, straightforward, and yet profound improv wisdom.

-Patricia Madson’s first improv maxim is say yes.
-Which reminds me of a harrowing incident not so long ago…
+Patricia Madson’s first improv maxim is “Say Yes!”
+This reminds me of a harrowing incident not so long ago…

-I was facilitating the closing session of a West Coast peer conference using a fishbowl format that wasn’t working so well.
+I was facilitating the closing session of a three-day West Coast peer conference using a fishbowl format.
+It wasn’t going that well.
 People were eager to talk, but instead of a conversation developing we were jumping disjointedly from topic to topic.

 And then things got worse.